fsmosca/COVID-19-PH-dataset/README.md

 # COVID-19 PH dataset
 A collection of Philippine data for COVID-19 purposes.
 It also includes python module to retrieve certain data such confirmed cases and others.
+Here is some basic [Philippine covid-19 plots](https://fsmosca.github.io/COVID-19-PH-dataset/) built with bokeh.

 ### A. Data
 #### 1. "DOH COVID Data Drop Case Information.csv"